ecere/dggal/README.md

 A very early draft of the API documentation can be [found here](https://dggal.org/docs/html/dggal/Classes/DGGRS.html).

 While the library is written in the [eC programming language](https://ec-lang.org), object-oriented bindings for C, C++ and Python generated using the
 Ecere SDK's [`bgen` tool](https://github.com/ecere/ecere-sdk/tree/latest/bgen) are provided.
+Partial bindings for rust are available as well.
 Support for additional languages may be added in the future.

 ## Pre-built binaries